space-wizards/docs/src/en/admin-meetings/admin-meeting-2024-04-27.md

 ### Discussion outside Agenda Items
 <!-- Minutes for discussions that occur which aren't part of any topic -->
 - There is a general problem with RP standards on all servers, not just mrp.
-- We could a deathmatch server to suck away the people that just want to fight.
+- We could have a deathmatch server to suck away the people that just want to fight.

 ## Overall Conclusion
 <!-- Overall summary of each meeting topic -->